Net Zero Energy and Grid Reliability Bond Proposal

 • Investing further in our renewable generation plants, including relicensing the Winooski One Hydroelectric Facility.

-When it comes to affordability, assuming we want to make these important investments and maintain strong financial metrics, the new bond will help us do so while reducing near-term pressure on rates.
-For example, if BED tried to make all the above investments and meet our financial metrics in FY26 without the bond, we could see 12.8 percent of upward rate pressure, compared to just 2 percent when using the bond for financing.
-Actual rates for FY26 will be determined in the future based on a number of factors, but this example helps illustrate how the bond can reduce rate pressure.
+When it comes to affordability, the new bond will help reduce near-term pressure on rates.
+For example, if BED tried to make all the above investments and meet our financial metrics in FY26 without the bond, that would create an estimated 12.8 percent of upward rate pressure compared to just 2 percent with financing from the bond.
+Actual rates for FY26 will be determined in the future based on a number of factors, but the bond can reduce rate pressure.

 The BED team is proud to serve the City of Burlington and meet our community’s electricity needs reliably and affordably, while working to achieve our ambitious Net Zero Energy climate goal.
 In that context, we are pleased to present this proposal to the community.
-We also invite the public to visit burlingtonelectric.com to learn more about the bond proposal, as well as our Energy Assistance Program for income-qualified customers and available rebates to help you save money and switch from fossil fuels to electricity.
+We also invite the public to learn about our Energy Assistance Program for income-qualified customers and available rebates to help you save money and switch from fossil fuels to electricity.

 Frequently Asked Questions (FAQs) about the Net Zero Energy & Grid Reliability Revenue Bond